University of Miami: Julio Frenk (2015 until 2024)

 On April 13, 2015, the University of Miami announced the appointment of Julio Frenk, former dean of Harvard University School of Public Health and former Secretary of Health for the government of Mexico, as the university's sixth president.
 On March 10, 2016, the University of Miami hosted the 2016 Republican presidential primary's twelfth and final debate at BankUnited Center on the university campus, which aired nationally on CNN and drew 11.9 million viewers.

-On June 12, 2024, the University of California, Los Angeles announced that Frenk would be joining UCLA as the university's chancellor on January 1, 2025.
+On June 12, 2024, the University of California, Los Angeles announced that Frenk would be joining UCLA as the university's chancellor six months later, on January 1, 2025.
 The same day, the University of Miami announced that the university's chief executive officer, Joe Echevarria, had been appointed acting president of the University of Miami "effective immediately."
-On June 19, 2023, the University of Miami student newspaper, The Miami Hurricane, labeled Frenk's departure "shocking", and criticized his leadership.
+On June 19, 2024, the University of Miami student newspaper, The Miami Hurricane, labeled Frenk's departure "shocking", and criticized his leadership.
 "Frenk was rarely a prominent influence on UM's campus," the student newspaper reported.

+In June 2024, the Los Angeles Times reported that Frenk's new salary at UCLA represented "a significant reduction from" his base pay of US$1.68 million at the time of his departure from the University of Miami.

-Under Frenk's nine years of leadership of the University of Miami, the university slipped notably on U.S. News & World Reports ranking of national universities, which ranked the university 48th in the nation upon his arrival in 2015 and 67th in the nation upon his departure in 2024.
+Under Frenk's nine years of leadership of the University of Miami, the university's national ranking on U.S. News & World Reports ranking of national universities fell considerably from 48th in the nation upon his arrival in 2015 to 67th in the nation when he departed in 2024.